Published in the May 2012 issue of the Rosette Gazette newsletter (Rose City Astronomers, Portland Oregon USA)

 Sketch of N159 made by the author showing the four patches

-(below in the sketch)and the other two look stellar (up in the
+seen through an 8-inch telescope.
+Two are nebular in appearance (below in the sketch)and the other two look stellar (up in the picture). |

 The brightest patch, and easier to see, is N159A (also NGC 2079), situated on the southwest corner of N159.
 The “patch” labeled A in Figure 3 looked like a star and it is coincident with the position of LMC X-1 (read about this object in N159´s Features section below).
 A higher power was necessary to observe and identify the east region, where NGC 2084 and a supernova, named SNR 0540-697, are situated.